osick/collision/README.md

 # Collision
 ![collisions](banner.jpg)

-**Collsion** is a simple proof of concept of a neural network detecting collsions of bodies.
+**Collision** is a simple proof of concept of a neural network detecting collsions of bodies.
 In this setup it can reach an accuracy of about 98% which sounds good, but in fact is not good enough remembering self driving cars ...

 For training, validation and testing it uses abstract Blender generated images (size: 540 x 540 x 3) of cubes.